wso2/docs-mi/en/docs/develop/create-kubernetes-project.md

 -   Be sure to start your Docker instance before building the image.
 If Docker is not started, the build process will fail.

--   If you are using a Micro Integrator Docker image from a private registry as your base image:

-    1. Open a terminal and use the following command to log in to Docker:
-        ```bash
-        docker login -u username -p password
-        ```
-    2. In the next step, specify the name of the private Docker registry.

 To <b>build</b> and <b>push</b> the Docker image:

 !!!
 Note